ABOVE: Completed pilot model for box frame 3-window angular cab

 Using the Bachmann GP7

 It will take some frame grinding with a Dremel, and some tricky razor saw work, but you can use the Bachmann GP7 frame and body if you have one, it takes some frame grinding and some razor saw work, but it can be done and it runs almost as well.
 Note: the original DCC board DOES NOT FIT so make sure you factor that into your decision to use it.
-An instruction supplement will be prepared shortly, stand by, but here's the results of the first test unit:
+An instruction supplement is available.
+Here's the results of the first test unit:

 Send mail to email@example.com with